derickson/gen-ai-search-studygroup/class/week03/README.md

 Notice that the full search result payload is being printed to the terminal.
 We'll use this to gradually edit the source code of app.py to add Search Facets

 Remember, it's 2023 and cheating is allowed.
-If you get stuck, you can always ask ChatGPT how to do something as long as the tech was being talked about on the we back in 2021.
+If you get stuck, you can always ask ChatGPT how to do something as long as the tech was being talked about on the web back in 2021.
 ![Using ChatGPT](cheatingallowed.jpg)

 However!
-ChatGPT may recommend you to change back to using 7.X stlye Elasticsearch python paramters like "body" and "_source".
-This isn't necessary.
+ChatGPT may recommend you change back to using 7.X style Elasticsearch Python paramters like "body" and "_source".
+This isn't necessary or correct going forward.
 You just need to start using the aggregations parameter of the .search function.

 The documentation for 8.10 (the time of writing this exercise) is here: [Documentation for .search()](https://elasticsearch-py.readthedocs.io/en/v8.10.0/api.html#elasticsearch.Elasticsearch.search)